 A Pre-development Notification Form [272kb] must be completed as a mandatory requirement if development is undertaken under the provisions of the SPZ scheme.
 It is essential that the local planning authority maintains an accurate record of the development activity so that the terms of the SPZ are not exceeded.

 Paper forms are available to download from the ePlanning Scotland should you require to submit your application by post.
-Please post your application to the Council at Development and Regeneration Services, Development Management, 231 George Street Glasgow G1 1RX.
+Please post your application to:

 In the event your application submission is not valid, Post Submission Additional Documents (PSAD) can be submitted Online to your existing proposal.
 Add the Post Submission Additional Document form to your proposal, complete the form and upload your attachments.